Introduction

 Low Maintenance

-- Longevity: When applied correctly, stucco can last for decades with little need for major repairs.
+- Longevity: When applied correctly, stucco can last for many years with hardly any major repairs needed.

 Fire Resistance